splunk/public-o11y-docs/sp-oncall/get-started/system-reqts.rst

 ..
 In the future, Splunk On-Call will support the Chromium version of Microsoft Edge, and eventually, discontinue support for IE11.

-For IP and Egress filtering, see XXXXXXXegress-filtering-cloudfareXXXXXXX.
+For IP and Egress filtering, see :ref:`egress-filtering-cloudfare`.

 Mobile Application
 ========================